 IguanaTex is free.
 You can use it any way you like and no payment is necessary.
 Formally, the work is licensed under the Creative Commons Attribution 3.0 License.

-The current version of IguanaTex is maintained by Jonathan Le Roux.
+The current version of IguanaTex is maintained by Jonathan Le Roux, in collaboration with Tsung-Ju Chiang for the Mac version.
 It was expanded from the original version, written by Zvika Ben-Haim, originally to add support for groups and formatting, then later many more features.
 See the changelog for details.
-The current version also includes a modification by Hammad M to make the IguanaTex editor window resizeable.